diekmann/tinyrsh/README.md

 None of these implementation spawns a terminal.
 It is not possible to do `su` or open a python shell.

+### Aehh, well
+ - tinycontainer contains my custom user container runtime
+ - basically a copy of the man pages
+ - idea: once a working remote shell exits, contain of for security. seejuurityyy. because, ... well seccomp and safe languages are for production

 ### Overview: Get a Terminal
 In `py-ptysh`, a very very very hacky helper script to spawn a `/bin/sh` attached to a terminal can be found.